If you’re in the market for a big screen Chromebook, I’ll make your buying decision fast and easy.

 But the best part is the screen.
 It’s just amazing and sharp for the size, but it’s too bad that it’s only a 13.3’’ laptop.
 When I tried to watch some Hulu episodes in full screen with the laptop in immersive mode, I positioned it about 3 feet away.
 I wished the screen was bigger, but you can’t have it all.
 For what it is, the screen is simply awesome.

 - Crisp, sharp screen

 - MediaTek chip still has me doubting if I’m getting the best performance out of it

 Overall thoughts: The Acer R13 isn’t a budget laptop, but it offers some luxuries that others don’t.
 The screen is the best part about it, hands down.
 It has a nice HD display that’s very sensitive and accurate to the touch.

 It’s powerful enough to run all of the tasks I threw at it and can run them all simultaneously.
 The 4GB of RAM is enough to multitask easily, and the 32GB of storage is nice too.

 My only gripe is again, the screen size and the CPU.
 Both could be improved, but don’t take away too much from the experience.
 The CPU seems to work just fine other than running hot, and the screen only gets in the way if you’re used to a bigger screen on your devices.

 I’d suggest this for the enthusiast.
 It’s not cheap, but if you’re looking to get an awesome experience, go for it.

 This should’ve made your purchasing decision easier.
-If it has helped, you, consider telling another person about it.
+If it has helped, you, consider telling a friend =].
+And let me know as well.

 May the big screen be with you.